buggedcom/phpvideotoolkit-v2/README.md

 It also currently provides FFmpeg-PHP emulation in pure PHP so you wouldn't need to compile and install the module.
 As FFmpeg-PHP has not been updated since 2007 using FFmpeg-PHP with a new version of FFmpeg can often break the module.
 Using PHPVideoToolkits' emulation of FFmpeg-PHP's functionality allows you to upgrade FFmpeg without worrying about breaking existing funcitonality.

+**IMPORTANT** PHPVideoToolkit has only been tested with v1.1.2 of FFmpeg.
+Whilst the majority of functionality should work regardless of your version of FFmpeg I cannot guarantee it.
+If you find a bug or have a patch please open a ticket or submit a pull request on https://github.com/buggedcom/phpvideotoolkit-v2

 ##License

 PHPVideoToolkit Copyright (c) 2012-2013 Oliver Lillie